Last Updated on September 17, 2022 by Anne-Sophie Reinhardt

 Do you really want to spend your hard-earned income on things that might only make you happy for a short while?

-Once you get into the habit of it, you’d be surprised at how much easier it will be to keep track of spending habits and save money.
+Once you get into the habit of it, you’ll be surprised at how much easier it will be to keep track of spending habits and save money.

 Budgeting apps to help you plan your budget and track your spending: